jimeh/PastryKit/README.md

 ## Testing

-To test PasrtyKit in action, you will need to serve up the repo via HTTP, and open `mobile/index.html`, as it pulls data from the `Contents` folder via Ajax.
+To test PastryKit in action, you will need to serve up the repository via HTTP, and open `mobile/index.html`, as it pulls data from the `Contents` folder via Ajax.

 ## Forking & Development